 Everyone loves a home with a view and that includes adherents to feng shui.
 The expansiveness of the view can relieve a lot of modern stress that most of us collect year after year.

 Energy, which the is called “chi” or “qi” in Chinese metaphysics, can be carried along roads and streets.
 When the street is […]

 The branch of feng shui which concerns itself with the natural landscape is often called “Form School” or “Landscape School.”

 Reasons for paying attention to a garden or a home’s exteriors:

 1. To make sure that the house is adequately protected from harsher elements (like wind and rain)

 2. To enhance the energies inside a house

 3. To shore up or help […]

 Real mountains near communities can have an influence on the people, above and beyond the obvious mundane things we know to be true, like fire hazards and proximity to wildlife.
-In the olden days, it was considered dangerous to live on top of a mountain because of the remoteness of the location in case […]
+In the olden days, it was considered dangerous to live on top of […]